Hahnnz/Human_Pose_MET_Score_Estimation/README.md

-# Human Pose & MET Estimation
+# Human Pose & MET Score Estimation
 ![](./figures/result_banner.png)

-HAPE-`Human Pose & MET Estimation` is a model that estimate single human's joints of indoor pictures and thier activities where they usually do at home and office.
+HAPE-`Human Pose & MET Score Estimation` is a model that estimate single human's joints of indoor pictures and thier activities where they usually do at home and office.
 Each Activities have its own MET-`Metabolic Equivalent of Task` scores, which are finally aimed to estimate these scores.
 This project have 10 activities (and scores) and 14 joints to be estimated, which are to use estimate MET Scores.
-Our Estimaction model consist of two Deep Learning models : CNN for analysis of pictures to get human joints, DNN for Estimation of given human body joints from previous model to get MET score.
+Our Estimaction model consist of three Deep Learning models : Mask-RCNN for Human Detection, CNN (Densenet + Resnet) for analysis of pictures to get human joints, DNN for Estimation of given human body joints from previous model to get MET score.

-## Usage
-> Will be updated soon

 ## Activity Categories
 We have total 10 activities to be estimated.